ZamAI-ORG/zamai-models/MODEL_CARD_EMBEDDINGS_ENHANCED.md

 - **Languages:** 50+ including Pashto, Dari, English, Arabic, Urdu
 - **Task:** Sentence embeddings, semantic similarity

+## 🧪 ZeroGPU Training & Evaluation Space

+- **Space files:** `zerogpu_files/embeddings-multilingual/`
+- **Tabs:** Embed text, compare semantic similarity, and kick off LoRA-style fine-tuning from the same UI.
+- **Hardware:** ZeroGPU A10G with automatic caching and status output.

+### Deploy in Minutes

+1. Run `python scripts/zerogpu/setup_files.py` (or copy the existing folder) to ensure the latest `app.py`, `requirements.txt`, and `README.md` are ready.
+2. Create a Gradio Space named something like `zamai-embeddings-training`, select **ZeroGPU - A10G** hardware, and upload the three files.
+3. Provide your dataset repo in the Training tab (any HF dataset with `text`-like columns works) and toggle “Push to Hub” if you want adapters auto-uploaded to `tasal9/Multilingual-ZamAI-Embeddings`.
+4. Use the test tabs to validate embeddings before/after training without leaving the browser.

 ## 🚀 Quick Start

 ### Installation